• Skip to primary navigation

 • Once the timer beeps, wait for 10 minutes, then release steam by turning the steam release handle to venting.

 • Open the cooker and add the potatoes.
-Again, secure the lid and set the cooker to one minute pressure.
+Again, secure the lid and set the cooker to one minute high pressure.

 Notes

-5. Depending upon the type and size of potatoes, sometimes it takes more time for them to soften.
+3. Depending upon the type and size of potatoes, sometimes it takes more time for them to soften.
 I typically find that peeled and halved potatoes get done in 1 minute of pressure cooking, but you might get different results.
 If the potatoes are not done in 1 minute, just put the lid back on and pressure cook for another minute.

 Nutrition